Most leptin supplements don’t actually work…

 Your 8 am cortisol should be somewhere between the 14-16 range (assuming no issues with cellular receptor resistance).

-- Phosphatidylserine - In doses as high as 800mg taken each day has been shown to attenuate serum cortisol levels.
+- Phosphatidylserine – In doses as high as 800mg taken each day has been shown to attenuate serum cortisol levels (16).
 May need to be taken in even higher doses depending on the degree of elevation of cortisol.
-Serum levels > 30 should be evaluated for adrenal cushing's.
+Serum levels > 30 should be evaluated for adrenal Cushing’s.
 Take at least 800mg per day if serum cortisol is > 18.

-- Adrenal adaptogens - May help balance adrenal function and lower cortisol levels.
+- Adrenal adaptogens – These may help balance adrenal function and lower cortisol levels (17).
 Can also subjectively help improve energy levels and promote normal sleep patterns.

 Supplements to Improve Sleep and Help Lower Leptin